-Suspected violations of the Honor Code including the use of websites/services such as Al, reddit, CourseHero, Chegg, etc., in the completion of any assignments submitted for a grade will be addressed according to the policy established by the Honor Council.
+Suspected violations of the Honor Code including the unauthorized use of websites/services such as reddit, CourseHero, Chegg, etc., in the completion of any assignments submitted for a grade will be addressed according to the policy established by the Honor Council.
 Academic dishonesty can result in loss of credit for an assignment, a failing grade in the course, suspension or expulsion from the university, and a notation of an Honor Code violation on your transcript.
-Please familiarize yourself with the University's policies on academic dishonesty: ignorance is not an excuse!
+Please familiarize yourself with the University's policies on academic dishonesty and ask if you need clarification on the expectations for an assignment: ignorance is not an excuse!